YottaDB/YDBDoc/ProgGuide/triggers.rst

 * **Trigger signature**: A trigger signature consists of a global variable, subscripts, a value, a command, and a trigger code.
 YottaDB uses a combination of the global variable, subscripts, value, and command to find the matching trigger to invoke for a database update.

   * Global Variable: The name of a specific global to which this trigger applies.
-  * Subscripts: Subscripts for global variable nodes of the named global, specified using the same patterns as the ZWRITE command.
+  * Subscripts: Subscripts for global variable nodes of the named global.
+This is mostly specified using the same patterns as the `ZWRITE <https://docs.yottadb.com/ProgrammersGuide/commands.html#id19>`_ command, with ";" separating subscript values, and an asterisk "*"  matching any subscript value.
   * Value: For commands that SET or update the value at a node, YottaDB honors an optional pattern to screen for changes to delimited parts of the value.
 A value pattern includes a piece separator and a list of pieces of interest.
   * Command: There are four commands: SET, KILL, ZTRIGGER, and ZKILL (ZWITHDRAW is identical to ZKILL) the shorter name for the command is used when specifying triggers.
 MERGE is logically treated as equivalent to a series of SET operations performed in a loop.
 YottaDB handles $INCREMENT() of a global matching a SET trigger definition as a triggering update.
   * Trigger code: A string containing M code that YottaDB executes when application code updates, including deletions by KILL and like commands, a global node with a matching trigger.
 The specified code can invoke additional routines and subroutines.